-2018-2019 METRIC INFORMATION Strategic Pillar Metric Title Metric Definition 2019-2020 District Goals 2020-2021 District Goals 2021-2022 District Goals Employee Success Employee Engagement Grand Mean The grand mean of Paco County school district employees that are engaged in their work experience as defined by the annual Gallup employee survey.
-Annual: 4.01 Annual: 4.08 Annual: 4.13 % of Voluntary Departures Percentage of employees (excluding temporary employees, substitute personnel and student employees) who leave Pasco by choice.
+2020-2021 METRIC INFORMATION Strategic Pillar Metric Title Metric Definition 2020-2021 District Goals 2021-2022 District Goals 2022-2023 District Goals Employee Engagement Grand Mean The grand mean of Paco County school district employees that are engaged in their work experience as defined by the annual Gallup employee survey.
+Annual: 3.99 Annual: 4.06 Annual: 4.11 Employee Success % of Voluntary Departures Percentage of employees (excluding temporary employees, substitute personnel and student employees) who leave Pasco by choice.
 This excludes terminations, resignations in lieu of termination, death, retirees.
-Annual: 6.8% Annual: 6.8% Annual: 6.5% % of Eligible New Employ- ees who regis- tered to access HWC services The percentage of new employees eligible to participate in the Board's group health plan who actually registered to access services provided by the health and wellness centers (New employee is defined as an employee who is newly eligible to receive medical insurance from the district.)
-Annual: 75% Annual: 75% Annual: 80% % of registered Eligible New Employees who accessed HWC services within one year of employment The percentage of employees who actually registered, accessed services and had face-to-face contact with a provider at the health and wellness center.
-Annual: 35% Annual: 35% Annual: 40% % of Employees who rated Professional Development as Valuable The percentage of employees who engage in professional development that is relevant and has a positive impact on their work.
-Annual: 90% Annual: 90% Annual: 90%
+Annual: 6.8% Annual: 6.5% Annual: 6.5% % of Eligible New Employ- ees who regis- tered to access HWC services The percentage of new employees eligible to participate in the Board's group health plan who actually registered to access services provided by the health and wellness centers (New employee is defined as an employee who is newly eligible to receive medical insurance from the district.)
+Annual: 75% Annual: 80% Annual: 80% % of registered Eligible New Employees who accessed HWC services within one year of employment The percentage of employees who actually registered, accessed services and had face-to-face contact with a provider at the health and wellness center.
+Annual: 35% Annual: 40% Annual: 40%

-2018-2019 METRIC INFORMATION Strategic Pillar Metric Title Metric Definition 2018-2019 District Goals 2019-2020 District Goals 2020-2021 District Goals r Value Non-Taxpayer Revenue Created The total amount of revenue generated by the P-card/ePayables purchasing programs, the alternative fuel program, the vending machine program, the cell tower program, and the investment program.
+2020-2021 METRIC INFORMATION Strategic Pillar Metric Title Metric Definition 2020-2021 District Goals 2021-2022 District Goals 2022-2023 District Goals r Value Non-Taxpayer Revenue Created The total amount of revenue generated by the P-card/ePayables purchasing programs, the alternative fuel program, the vending machine program, the cell tower program, and the investment program.
 Annual: \$835,000 Annual: \$840,000 Annual: \$845,000 Expenses Controlled and Costs Avoided Total cost reduction and/or cost avoidance in the operations of the CNG station, the Breakfast in the Classroom Program, and the efficiency of our Maintenance Program.
 Annual: \$50,000 Annual: \$75,000 Annual: \$80,000 aye Fund Balance Dollar Amount The total dollar amount of the fund balance.
-Annual: \$26,907,180 Annual: \$27,714,395 Annual: \$27,862,345 laxpayer Bond Rating The District's bond rating as reported by Moody's (or other designated rating agency).
+Annual: \$26,907,180 Annual: \$27,714,395 Annual: \$27,862,345 Faxpayer Bond Rating The District's bond rating as reported by Moody's (or other designated rating agency).
 Annual: AA3 Annual: AA3 Annual: AA2 Audits Requiring Reimbursement The amount of money required to be reimbursed to funding agencies as a result of negative audit or program review results.
 Annual: 0 Annual: 0 Annual: 0 Penny for Pasco Funds The total amount of revenue generated by the Penny for Pasco program.
 Annual: \$27,447,428 Annual: \$28,548,674 Annual: \$28,548,674